formkiq/formkiq-client-sdk-python/docs/RulesetsApi.md

 Get Ruleset

-Get a rule sets; ONLY available with FormKiQ Enterprise
+Get a rule sets; available as an Add-On Module

 ### Example